afni/afni_doc/SUMA/Viewer.rst

    :ref:`(link)<media/collayer.0003.jpg>`

-Turn background plane(s) back on with :ref:`b <LC_b>`
+Turn background plane(s) back on with :ref:`b <LC_b>`.
 Now you have foreground atop background.
 You can still see the background underneath the foreground -- this is due to the background brightness attenuation of the foreground colors.

 Toggle background intensity attenuation off and on with :ref:`a
-<LC_a>` and see the effect on the resultant maps.
+<LC_a>` and see the effect on the resultant maps:

 .. figure:: media/collayer.0004.jpg
    :align: left